|Presented by||The Shark Trust|

 |Hunt for empty eggcases washed up on the beach, or found in-situ|

-An eggcase, which is also known as a mermaid’s purse, is a tough leathery case that protects the embryo of a shark, skate or ray.
+An eggcase (or mermaid’s purse) is a tough leathery case that protects the embryo while developing.
 Each eggcase contains one embryo which will develop over several months into a miniature version of the adult.
-There are over ten species of skate and ray, and only a few species of shark in UK waters that reproduce by laying eggcases on the seabed.
-Each species’ eggcase is different in shape and size, which allows us to identify them.
-Eggcases remain on the seabed until the juvenile has hatched, and then the empty eggcases often get washed up on beaches and can be found amongst the seaweed in the strandline – we’re also keen to hear about eggcases that are seen in-situ while snorkelling or diving!
+There are over ten species of skate and ray, and only a few species of shark in UK waters that reproduce by laying eggcases.
+Eggcases varies in shape, size and features - these differences allow us to identify which species they came from.
+Once the juvenile has emerged, the much lighter empty eggcases can wash ashore be found amongst the seaweed in the strandline.
+We’re also keen to hear about eggcases that are seen in-situ while snorkelling or diving!

 In recent decades, several species of shark, skate and ray around the British coast have dramatically declined in numbers.
 The empty eggcases are an easily accessible source of information on the whereabouts of potential nursery grounds and will provide the Trust with a better understanding of species abundance and distribution.